-- Immunoassays (ELISA et al) can identify anti-PF4 HIT antibodies in serum.
+- Immunoassays (ELISA et al) can identify the anti-PF4 HIT antibody in serum.
 Immunoassays provide fast results and are widely available, but have high false positive and false negative rates.
 A result of optical density (OD) <0.40 is >99% likely to be a true negative; ODs >2.0 are >90% likely to be true positives; values 0.41-2.00 are intermediate probability (using functional tests as the gold standard).

 - Functional tests (serotonin release assays or heparin-induced platelet aggregation) involve mixing patient serum with test platelets.
 Activation of platelets diagnoses HIT with greater accuracy than immunoassays, but results usually require days.